WithMadiCo/TeachingCurriculum/README.md

 - Social Media: Twitter, Tumblr, Twitch, TikTok, Snap, Discord
 - [MagicMirror](https://magicmirror.builders)

-### What do I do to learn more?
+### What can I do to learn more?
-[**Hackerrank**](https://www.hackerrank.com) is a great resource to practice foundations of programming, new programming languages, interview preparation, or just to keep your skills sharp.
+- [**Hackerrank**](https://www.hackerrank.com) is a great resource to practice foundations of programming, new programming languages, interview preparation, or just to keep your skills sharp.
 Highly recommend starting with the _30 Days of Code_ Challenge.
+- [**Flashcards For Developers**](https://www.flashcardsfordevelopers.com/) A great platform to help you study for developing interviews, to test if you truly understand the concepts of programming.